mjz-smu/codelab_instructions/README.md

 Google Cloud Platform.
 Full documentation is available from https://cloud.google.com/sdk/gcloud.
 It comes pre-installed on Cloud Shell.
 You will notice its support for tab-completion.

+In Cloud Shell, Verify your project is set up as expected.

 ```
 gcloud config list project